 What is the difference between prepaid and postpaid AWS billing?

-With postpaid billing (the default), you use AWS services first and receive a bill at the end of each month.
-If your payment method fails, AWS suspends your account after 15-30 days and may delete your data after another 30 days.
-With prepaid billing through a third-party platform, you fund your account upfront.
-Your usage is deducted from the balance as you go — you can only spend what you have already paid for.
+With postpaid (the default), you use AWS services first and receive a bill at month's end.
+If your payment method fails, AWS suspends the account after 15-30 days and may delete data after another 30.
+With prepaid, you fund upfront and usage deducts from the balance — no surprise bills, no payment-failure suspension.

 Why does the payment amount have extra decimals like 500.258?